rikifujihara/scooterbay/README.md

 - Pages
 - WatchedItems

 Each generated model has an accompanying controller to dictate the actions that are performed on those models' instances - such as creating new instances of the models or deleting them from the database.
-The Pages controller does not gave an accompanying model as it doesn't have any relevant instances to be maniuplated in the database - it's simply used to display a view (the homepage).
+The Pages controller does not have an accompanying model as it doesn't have any relevant instances to be manipulated in the database - it's simply used to display a view (the homepage).

 ### Inheritance

 Ruby has something called classes which are like blueprints or templates for objects.
 Classes can 'inherit' properties from other classes called superclasses, which greatly impacts Rails applications because it ties in very closely with its MVC architecture.

 Each generated Controller and Model inherits from superclasses.
 Generated Controllers all inherit from a superclass called ActionController - which gives the newly generated controller all of its properties and pre-built functionality.
-Generated Models all inherit from a superclass called AplicationRecord - this allows the newly generated Model to use all of its properties and pre-built functionality.
+Generated Models all inherit from a superclass called ApplicationRecord - this allows the newly generated Model to use all of its properties and pre-built functionality.

 This inheritance provides the functionality to the custom controllers and models which allow for the modular, conventional development methodology of MVC.